OnSSET/onsset/Afghanistan_ PyOnSSET/README.md

 KTH dESA has prepared two versions of the Afghanistan.csv file able to run the electrification analysis with 1 and 10 km spatial resolution respectively.
 The files can be directy downloaded at [Energydata.info](https://energydata.info/).
 A simplified - online -  version of the Afghan OnSSET model is available [here.](http://www.onsset.org/online-tool.html)

+A new version of the OnSSET electrification model that takes into account the effect of conflict has been added separately in January 2019.
+Code and files related to this version can be identified by the tag "Conflict" in their name.
+The model works otherwise in similar manner.

+For any additional information please contact the KTH team [here.](http://www.onsset.org/contact--forum.html)